-Bullying of any kind is unacceptable in our schools.
+Bullying of any kind is unacceptable.
 If bullying behaviour does occur all children and adults should be able to tell and know that all incidents will be dealt with promptly and effectively.
 We believe that ignoring bullying is wrong.

-As part of our rights and responsibilities in Brindishe Schools everyone who witnesses or knows about a bullying incident has a duty to intervene, to get help and to report it.
+As part of our rights and responsibilities everyone who witnesses or knows about a bullying incident has a duty to intervene, to get help and to report it.